JorgeDazzi/TicTacToe2.0/README.md

 ##### In Console ...

-1. The name of first player has to be type in console (The name must be big than 2 characters, otherwise the same ask will be asked again)
+1. The name of first player has to be type in console (The name must be bigger than 2 characters, otherwise it will be asked again)

-2. The name of second player has to be type in console (The name must be big than 2 characters, otherwise the same ask will be asked again)
+2. The name of second player has to be type in console (The name must be bigger than 2 characters, otherwise it will be asked again)

 3. The Tic Tac Toe 2.0 will Randomize who's going to play first: